takari/team-documentation/en/02-introduction/01-chapter2.markdown

 ## Evolving Challenges: Builds at Scale

-Takari's efforts related to TDM are influenced by the following industry
+The efforts of Takari related to TDM are influenced by the following industry
 trends:

 ### Changing Technology: Changing Conventions